kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 This value defines how many numbers there are after the decimal point in your currency.
 In TurtleCoin, this value is 2, so we have amounts like 10.23 TRTL.
-If we set this to 6, we would have amount like 10.234567 TRTL instead.
+If we set this to 6, we would have an amount like 10.234567 TRTL instead.
-Remember, as previously mentioned, this effects your money supply and other parameters which depend upon atomic units.
+Remember, as previously mentioned, this affects your money supply and other parameters which depend upon atomic units.

 - `const size_t CRYPTONOTE_DISPLAY_DECIMAL_POINT = 6;`<br/><br/>